 9. If you have more than one auto insurance policy, check for coverages that might be applicable to the accident in each policy.

-Shulman DuBois LLC, Gresham Accident Lawyers Offering Expert Auto Accident Insurance Claim Assistance
+DuBois Law Group, Gresham Accident Lawyers Offering Expert Auto Accident Insurance Claim Assistance

 Serious injuries from auto accidents can easily side-track your life forever, both physically and financially.
 Consequently, you don’t want to rush into settling an insurance claim until you’ve fully evaluated your future medical needs and the financial strain your auto accident injury has put on you and your family.
 Consultation with an experience Gresham accident lawyer adept at handling accident claims is, thus, a wise decision to make.
-At Shulman DuBois LLC, we offer free consultation to auto accident victims throughout Portland and the surrounding areas.
-For expert advice concerning your accident contact the Gresham accident lawyers at Shulman Dubois LLC for an appointment to discuss your insurance claim or personal injury lawsuit.
+At DuBois Law Group, we offer free consultation to auto accident victims throughout Portland and the surrounding areas.
+For expert advice concerning your accident contact the Gresham accident lawyers at DuBois Law Group for an appointment to discuss your insurance claim or personal injury lawsuit.